napframework/nap-docs/app/manual/01_gettingstarted.md

 ## Launch Napkin {#launch_napkin}

-From the NAP project root, browse to the `tools/napkin` directory and launch the `napkin` executable.
+From the NAP root directory browse to the `tools/napkin` and launch the `napkin` executable.

 *Note that when working from source you must compile Napkin first.
 The compiled Napkin binary can be found in the `bin/Release-*/napkin` directory.*